ovh/docs/pages/platform/public-cloud/migrating_failover_ip/guide.en-gb.md

 ##

 - To start, click in the Failover IP section bellow Network in the left menu.
-Then, we can see that IP our failover IP is routed to server 1 and I want to redirect it towards server 2.
+Then, we can see that our failover IP is routed to instance_A and we want to redirect it towards instance_B.

 ![](images/failover.png){.thumbnail}